13 Best Easy-to-Use Video Editing Software for Beginners [2023]

 Here are a few simple things you need to consider when choosing the best video editing software for beginners:

 Features: Before selecting an easy-to-use video editing software, consider your needs carefully.
-For example, if you want to create how-to guides, you probably need an editor with voice-over and great text features.
-Many newcomers to video editing make the mistake of thinking they have to forgo functionality for simplicity.
-However, the best video editing software for beginners should offer every feature you need and allow you to work with all formats, including 4K, HDR, and 360-degree video.
+Many beginners make the mistake of thinking they have to forgo functionality for simplicity.
+However, the best video editing software for beginners should offer every feature you need and allow you to work with all formats.

-Support: The best video editing software for beginners should come with materials to help you learn video editing such as online tutorials, YouTube how-to videos, user forums, or blogs to help guide you.
+Support: The best video editing software for beginners should come with materials to help you learn video editing such as online tutorials, YouTube how-to videos, user forums, or blogs.

 Compatibility: Windows, Mac